Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

-\item \textit{Multi-sided fairness:} Modern recruitment platforms necessitate a \textit{multi-sided approach} to fairness, considering the \textit{provider} (i.e., employers posting job advertisements), the \textit{consumer} (i.e., jobseekers), and the \textit{platform} itself (i.e., the job posting recommendation or screening system) \cite{patro2020fairrec}.
-Prioritizing the interests of only one party, such as focusing solely on the employer (producer-focused) or the jobseeker (consumer-focused), can lead to unfair outcomes for the other.
-For instance, a consumer-focused approach, or \textit{C-fairness}, might mandate that job ads display similar salary ranges to all users regardless of protected group membership.
-Conversely, a producer-focused approach, or \textit{P-fairness}, might require that ads from minority-owned businesses be shown to qualified jobseekers at comparable rates to those from other businesses \cite{burke2018balanced,burke2017multisided}.
-This concept has been applied in various online platforms such as e-commerce and ride-hailing, where fairness is treated as a multi-objective optimization problem, balancing accuracy and fairness \cite{patro2020fairrec, suhr2019two, burke2018balanced,burke2017multisided}.
+\item \textit{Multi-sided fairness:} Modern recruitment platforms involve multiple stakeholders—employers posting job advertisements (producers), jobseekers (consumers), and the platform itself (the intermediary system).
+A multi-sided fairness approach considers fairness simultaneously from the perspective of all these groups \cite{patro2020fairrec}.
+Focusing exclusively on one stakeholder can unintentionally disadvantage others.
+For instance, a consumer-focused fairness approach (C-fairness) might mandate that job advertisements display similar salary ranges to all jobseekers, regardless of their protected group membership.
+Conversely, a producer-focused fairness approach (P-fairness) might require that advertisements from minority-owned businesses are shown to qualified jobseekers at comparable rates to those from other businesses \cite{burke2018balanced,burke2017multisided}.
+Multi-sided fairness is thus often formulated as a multi-objective optimization challenge, balancing accuracy and fairness across stakeholders, as seen in various online platforms such as e-commerce and ride-hailing services \cite{patro2020fairrec,suhr2019two,burke2018balanced,burke2017multisided}.

-\item \textit{Procedural fairness:} Procedural fairness, one of the three types of organizational justice discussed in Section~\ref{sec:background:fairness}—alongside distributive and interactional justice—focuses on the fairness of processes within an organization, such as recruitment.
-Grgic-Hlaca et al. \cite{grgic2018beyond} propose using procedural fairness to evaluate recruitment processes.
-Specifically, the fairness of a classifier \( C \) and its feature set \( X \) is assessed based on the proportion of users who perceive the use of certain features in the decision-making process as fair.
-Essentially, this approach allows users to actively evaluate the fairness of decisions.
-However, perceptions of fairness may vary over time and are influenced by the users' awareness of potential disparities caused by specific features in the model \cite{grgic2018beyond}.
+\item \textit{Procedural fairness:} Procedural fairness, introduced in Section~\ref{sec:background:fairness}, pertains to perceptions regarding the fairness of the processes used to arrive at decisions, such as candidate selection methods in recruitment.
+In the context of AI-based hiring, procedural fairness can be evaluated by assessing stakeholder perceptions about the legitimacy and appropriateness of features and criteria used by AI systems in making decisions.
+For instance, Grgic-Hlaca et al. \cite{grgic2018beyond} propose that procedural fairness in algorithmic decisions should reflect whether stakeholders view the use of specific features as justified and unbiased.
+However, perceptions of fairness can evolve as stakeholders become more aware of potential biases and unintended consequences associated with certain decision-making processes or features used by AI models.